Bridges Out of Poverty & Getting Ahead

 This workshop is for people who are living in poverty or unstable situations.
 It is about building financial stability and a better future for yourself.
 You will investigate your own situation, assess your strengths and weaknesses, build resources, and create a personal plan that is right for you.

-Tired of scraping by to make ends meets?
+Tired of scraping by to make ends meet?
 This may be the class for you.

 This class is for people who are living in poverty or unstable situations.
-It is about building financial stability and a better future.
+It is about learning to build financial stability and a better future.
 You will investigate your own situation, assess your strengths and weaknesses, build resources, and create a personal plan that is right for you.

-Participants come with their own life experiences, skills, ideas, thoughts, and feelings.
-Learning comes from the materials provided AND the discussions in the group.
-Come prepared to share and participate.
+Participants share their own life experiences, skills, ideas, thoughts, and feelings.
+Learning comes from the materials provided and the discussions in the group.
 No one will tell you what to think or do, evaluate you, or hand you a plan.
 You will become the problem solver in your own life.

 Sponsored by the City of Lynchburg and Park View Community Mission